 • Jowar and bajra: Kharif crops (not Rabi)

-• Tea: India is 2nd largest producer but 1st largest consumer
+• Tea: India is 2nd largest producer AND 2nd largest consumer (China is largest in both)

 Mains question patterns: